pchiorean/Indentz/lib/README.md

 ## isInArray(_searchValue, array, [isCaseSensitive]_) ⇒ \{Boolean\}

-Matches a string against elements of an array.
+Matches a string against elements of an array, using wildcards.

 **Parameters:**